ElmCast/.vim/README.md

 - No support for esoteric languages, only the most popular ones.
 - Each build is tested by an automated vimrunner script on CI.

 Perhaps it didn't choose the language pack you prefer, or you'd like to use the beta version of a specific plugin.
-Every language can be overriden, and that is exbctly what we will do in the next section.
+Every language can be overriden, and that is exactly what we will do in the next section.

 ### Plug ['elmcast/elm-vim'](https://github.com/elmcast/elm-vim)